machi1990/todo-api-with-quarkus-oidc/README.md

 Then, open: http://localhost:8080/swagger-ui

 ## Using PostgresSQL database
-You'll need a running PostresSQL database to be able to ba able to use the application in `production`.
+You'll need a running PostresSQL database to be able to use the application in `production`.
 By default the application will try to connect to PostgresSQL server running locally on the default port i.e `localhost:5432` and `todo-db` database.
 If you do not have a local running DB, use the following command `docker-compose up -f docker/backing-services.yml up db` to spin a PostgresSQL container.